-A. Municipality/County Mandates Restrictions None.
+A. Municipality/County Mandates Restrictions:

+None.

 B. Public Records/Open Meetings Issues:

 None.

 C. Trust Funds Restrictions:

 None.

 D. State Tax or Fee Increases:

 None.

 E. Other Constitutional Issues:

 None.

-٧. Fiscal Impact Statement:

 A. Tax/Fee Issues:

-None.

 B. Private Sector Impact:

-None.

-C. Government Sector Impact:

-None.

-VI.
-Tech nical Deficiencies:

-None

-VII.
-Relat ted Issues:

-None.

-VIII.
-Statu ites Affected:

-This b bill substantially amends section 327.54 of the Florida Statutes.
+This bill substantially amends section 327.54 of the Florida Statutes.

-IX.
-Addi tional Information:

-A. Committee Substitute - Statement of Changes: (Summarizing differences between the Committee Substitute and the prior version of the bill.)
+A. Committee Substitute - Statement of Substantial Changes: (Summarizing differences between the Committee Substitute and the prior version of the bill.)

-None.

-This Senate Bill Analysis does not reflect the intent or official position of the bill's introducer or the Florida Senate.
+CS by Commerce and Tourism Committee on March 27, 2023:

+The committee substitute removes language that limits pre-rental and pre-ride instruction to only hands-on instruction, while still requiring part of the instruction to be hands-on.

+Regarding the exception to the requirement that a livery provide safety instruction, the amendment will not require the livery to confirm that a renter or lessee has retained a professional captain.
+The committee substitute makes a clarifying change.

+The committee substitute also removes provisions allowing the Florida Fish and Wildlife Conservation Commission to enter into agreements with qualified contractors to perform compliance inspections of liveries.